 BOEM petitioned NMFS for rulemaking under the MMPA, to assist industry in obtaining incidental take coverage for marine mammals due to oil and gas and G&G surveys in the GOM.
 NMFS issued a final rule as a result of the petition on January 19, 2021 (86 FR 5322) with an effective date of April 19, 2021.
 The rule will be in place for five years.
-For G&G activity, the operator would need to obtain a LOA under the Incidental Take Regulation (ITR) to have any expected take of marine mammals authorized under the MMPA, and for ESA-listed species under the NMFS 2020 BO (as amended), authorized under the ESA.
-Shell received a LOA from NMFS on July 9, 2021.
-Any applicable mitigations would generally already be applied via the NMFS 2020 BO (as amended) and NMFS 2021 Amended ITS.
+For G&G activity, the operator would need to obtain a Letter of Authorization (LOA) under the Incidental Take Regulation (ITR) to have any expected take of marine mammals authorized under the MMPA, and for ESA-listed species under the NMFS 2020 BO (as amended), authorized under the ESA.
+Any applicable mitigations would generally already be applied via the NMFS 2020 BO (as amended).